Difference Between Microprocessor Vs Microcontroller

 What is a Microprocessor?

-A microprocessor is an integrated chip that needs peripherals like RAM, ROM connected to execute a task.
+A microprocessor is an integrated chip that needs peripherals like RAM, and ROM connected to execute a task.
 You need to connect those peripherals separately.

 What is a Microcontroller?